-This Quarterly Report on Form 10-Q of Hamilton Insurance Group, Inc. ("Quarterly Report") may include statements, which, to the extent they are statements of historical or present fact, constitute "forward looking statements" within the meaning of the U.S. Private Securities Litigation Reform Act of 1995.
+This Quarterly Report on Form 10-Q of Hamilton Insurance Group, Inc. ("Quarterly Report") may include statements, which, to the extent they are statements of historical or present fact, constitute includes "forward looking statements" within pursuant to the meaning safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 Forward-looking statements can be identified by the use of terms such as "believes," "expects," "may," "will," "target," "should," "could," "would," "seeks," "intends," "plans," "contemplates," "estimates," or "anticipates," or similar expressions which concern our strategy, plans, projections or intentions.
 These forward-looking statements appear in a number of places throughout this Quarterly Report and relate to matters such as our industry, growth strategy, goals and expectations concerning our market position, future operations, margins, profitability, capital expenditures, liquidity and capital resources and other financial and operating information.
-By their nature, forward-looking statements: speak only as of the date they are made; are not statements of historical fact or guarantees of future performance; and are subject to risks, uncertainties, assumptions, or changes in circumstances that are difficult to predict or quantify.
+By their nature, forward-looking statements speak only as of the date they are made; are not statements of historical fact or guarantees of future performance; and are subject to risks, uncertainties, assumptions, or changes in circumstances that are difficult to predict or quantify.
 Our expectations, beliefs, and projections are expressed in good faith and we believe there is a reasonable basis for them.
 However, there can be no assurance that management's expectations, beliefs and projections will be achieved and actual results may vary materially from what is expressed in or indicated by the forward-looking statements.

 There are a number of risks, uncertainties, and other important factors that could cause our actual results to differ materially from the forward-looking statements contained in this Quarterly Report.
-Such risks, uncertainties, and other important factors include, among others, the risks, uncertainties and factors set forth in "Risk Factors," included in the Company's prospectus filed on November 13, 2023 with the U.S. Securities and Exchange Commission pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended (the "Prospectus"), and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Quarterly Report and the following:
+Such risks, uncertainties, and other important factors include, among others, the risks, uncertainties and factors set forth in "Risk Factors," "Factors" included in the Company's prospectus filed Annual Report on November 13, 2023 with Form 10-K for the U.S. Securities and Exchange Commission pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended year ended December 31, 2023 (the "Prospectus" "Form 10-K"), and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Quarterly Report and the following: